cosmos/gaia/docs/resources/service-providers.md

 ## Command-Line Interface

-The Command-Line Interface (CLI) is the most powerful tool to access the Cosmos Hub and use gaia.
+The command-line interface (CLI) is the most powerful tool to access the Cosmos Hub and use gaia.
-You need to install the latest version of `gaia` on your machine in order to use the Command-Line Interface.
+To use the CLI, you must install the latest version of `gaia` on your machine.

 Compare your version with the [latest release version](https://github.com/cosmos/gaia/releases)